 Additional Forms and Resources

 The templates and examples below have been developed to assist you with planning your event:

-Please note, after opening any of the PDF templates, you will need to SAVE the template onto your computer BEFORE editing.
+Please note, after opening any of the PDF templates, you will need to SAVE the template onto a location on your computer BEFORE editing.
 To edit, re-open the template from the saved location on your computer.
 Changes to the template will not be saved if you edit the online version of the template.
 After completing the form/template, SAVE again.

 Detailed Event Plan for Community Events (pdf, 431KB)